GREECE FAST FACTS

 Crime: Historically, the crime rate in Greece is one of the lowest in Western Europe.
 However, there is an increase in property and organized crimes in Greece over the past decade.

 Electrical Adapters: The electrical supply in Greece is powered by 220 volts and 50 Hertz.
 Use an adapter or voltage converter if your country has a different electrical source type.

-Trivia: There is an average of 16.5 million tourists that visit Greece annually – this is more than the entire population within the country.
+Trivia: There is an average of 16.5 million tourists that visit Greece annually – this is more than the entire population of the country.
 In fact, 16% of the country’s income is brought on by the tourism industry.

 Greek cuisine is one of the most popular in the Mediterranean region and even in the entire world.
-The typical ingredients used for cooking Greek dishes are olive oil, wine, lemon juice, vegetables, olives, fish, poultry and lamb.
+The typical ingredients used for cooking Greek dishes are olive oil, wine, lemon juice, vegetables, olives, fish, poultry, and lamb.

 Greeks also serve mezes, or a collection of a variety of small dishes together with wine as part of every meal.
 You will also notice that the Greeks like to eat their meal, especially bread, with dips.

 There are several notable dishes to come out of the Greek cuisine.
-For example, they have a variety of traditional breads aside from the popular pita.
+For example, they have a variety of traditional bread aside from the popular pita.
 These breads include the following: lagana, paximadi, and eliopsomo or bread with olives.
 Salads are also an important part of a traditional Greek meal.
 A traditional Greek salad is made with tomato salad, cucumber, kalamata olives, red onion, olive oil and feta cheese.
 There are several variations to this recipe depending on which region you are from.